 That’s where DKIM comes in.

-DKIM: Adding a signature for increased protection
+DKIM: adding a signature for increased protection

-DKIM builds on the limitations of SPF as a security protocol, and is a stronger method of authentication.
-It typically survives forwarding (so messages that have been forwarded through a mailing list, for instance, can still authenticate properly) and you can be assured that the message has not been tampered with in transit.
+DKIM builds on the limitations of SPF as a security protocol and is a stronger method of authentication.
+It typically survives forwarding (so messages that have been forwarded through a mailing list, for instance, can still authenticate properly), and you can be assured that the message has not been tampered with in transit.

-DKIM uses public/private key cryptography to sign email messages and so that receivers can verify that the email came from the domain that the DKIM key is associated with.
-To add a DKIM signature, a domain owner creates a cryptographic public-private key pair, and places the public key in a DNS record at a location specified by the message’s DKIM header, which includes a domain name and a “selector.”
+DKIM uses public/private key cryptography to sign email messages so that receivers can verify that the email came from the domain that the DKIM key is associated with.
+To add a DKIM signature, a domain owner creates a cryptographic public-private key pair and places the public key in a DNS record at a location specified by the message’s DKIM header, which includes a domain name and a “selector.”

 The server sending an email digitally signs the message using the private key (that only the sender has access to).
 Receiving servers use DNS to retrieve the public key found at the indicated domain and selector, then use that key to decrypt the signature and validate that there’s a match – indicating the message hasn’t been tampered with and can continue on its journey.
-To learn more about DKIM check out our detailed page.

 But DKIM wasn’t built to protect against fraud or spoofing.